Main image courtesy of Chikaranomoto Holdings, LTD.

 San Francisco Ramen Price Comparison

-If you are on an instant ramen budget, you just might have to stick to that diet because ramen in the Bay Area is not cheap (either is your $3-4k studio apartment/closet).
-You can blame the rent prices or the dotcoms for eff’n that all up, or maybe there are just a lot of bandwagon businesses wanting to cash in on $15 instant ramen (btw, pho also comes in instant form too).
+If you are on an instant ramen budget, you just might have to stick to that diet because ramen in the Bay Area is not cheap (either is your $3k-4k studio apartment/closet).
+You can blame the high cost of living on the dotcoms for eff’n that all up, or maybe there are just a lot of bandwagon businesses wanting to cash in on $15 instant ramen (btw, pho also comes in instant form too).

 |Spicy miso ramen|